jomsdev/MomentUDT/README.md

-# udtMoment
+# MomentUDT

-*libMoment* is a *C++* library for parsing, validating, manipulating, and formatting dates.
-It is heavely inspired in a Javascript library called [moment.js](http://momentjs.com/).

-This library is an intend for people who want to learn how to use the type system of *C++*, learning it from a real world example.

 The **type system** in *C++* is very powerful and I have not seen many people using it.
 Using (correctly) the features of *C++* can help us to **write better, safer and faster code**.

+MomentUDT is a library prototype for people who want to learn how to use the type system of *C++*, learning it from a real world example.

 A library for manipulating dates is a perfect example to show all the benefits of the **User-Defined Types (UDT)**.
 Many people would use C and C++ primitives to write a library like that (ints, floats, etc).
-However many errors can be derived if you uses primitives, the compiler would not complain if you write something like this:
+However many errors can be derived if you uses primitives.
+The compiler would not be able to complain if you write something like this:

 ```cpp
 auto year = 2017; // Actual year